meese-os/meeseOS-manual/src/guide/filesystem/README.md

 {
   vfs: {
     mountpoints: [{
-      name: 'meeseOS',
+      name: "meeseOS",
       attributes: {
-        root: '{root}/dist',
+        root: "{root}/dist",
         groups: [
-          // Only allow users with the 'admin' group 'admin',
+          // Only allow users with the "admin" group "admin",

-          // Or, alternativelly do the same, but only for the 'readdir'
+          // Or, alternativelly do the same, but only for the "readdir"
           // endpoint
           {
-            readdir: ['admin']
+            readdir: ["admin"]
           }
         ]
       }